Preparing to Establish Needs (Child's Needs Assessment)

 What should be considered when arranging the assessment

-The most important thing you must consider when arranging the assessment is how you will maximise the involvement of the young person.
+The most important thing you must consider when arranging the assessment is how you will ensure the involvement of the young person.
 Some of the things you should think about include:

 Identifying others to involve